postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

 <!-- UPDATE SCREENSHOT -->
 <img alt="Edit API" src="https://assets.postman.com/postman-docs/v8-more-actions2.jpg"/>

 > When you delete an API, any collections or environments linked to the API are deleted with it.
-Monitors and configured integrations aren't affected.
+Other elements and configured integrations aren't affected.